 As a blogger your visitors will come from all over.
 They’ll arrive through links from other websites and blogs, search engines, comments on other blogs, social media, etc. The majority of visitors will not arrive at your blog through your front page, but rather through a particular blog post.

-It’s easy to sometimes forget about new visitors while you are trying to improve your blog by serving your subscribers, but in order to maximize the growth of your blog, you’ll also need to consider the needs of the first-time visitor.
+It’s easy to sometimes forget about new blog visitors while you’re trying to improve your site by serving existing subscribers.
+But in order to maximize the growth of your blog you’ll also need to consider the needs of the first-time visitor.

 1. What is your blog about?

 Many first-time visitors will want to find an About page to learn more about the blog.
 Your blog should not only include an About page, but it should also be very easy for visitors to find.
 Using descriptive categories for your posts can also help new visitors to see the focus of your blog.

 2. How can I subscribe?

 Visitors should never have to struggle to subscribe.
 Make it as easy as possible by placing subscription links in prominent places and by using commonly recognized icons.
 Many blogs, including this one, also use a message included in each post to encourage subscribers (mine appears just above the post).
 You should also offer an email subscription as many visitors will still prefer to use email, and in non-technical industries readers may not even be aware of RSS.

 It’s a good idea to display your best or most popular content somewhere that will allow new visitors to easily find it.
 This can be done in a few different ways.
 This blog includes a “Popular Posts” section in the sidebar that I manually update with links to posts that are reader favorites.